 Caravan: The First Tiny House Hotel

 If you are looking to vacay in a tiny house that’s less than 200 square feet, listen up.
-Caravan, the first tiny house hotel, located in Portland Oregon has six teeny options you can try on for size.
+Caravan, the first tiny house hotel, is located in Portland, Oregon, and has six teeny options you can try on for size.

-The tiny hotel's smallest abode is the Roly Poly.
-It's a petite 80 square feet, not including the sleeping loft.
-Their largest rental is the Kangablue, a traditional stick-built home on wheels that are 170 square feet.
+The tiny hotel's smallest abode is The Amazing Mysterium.
+It's a petite 120 square feet.
+Their largest rental is the Kangablue, a traditional stick-built home on wheels that measures 170 square feet.

 The Tumbleweed Tiny House Company is the business credited with sparking the Tiny House Movement back in 2002 when they sold their first teeny home on wheels.

-The Quiet and Cozy Tiny House on the Bay, located in Olympia, WA, was built by Brittany of Bayside Bungalow.
+The Bayside Bungalow, located in Olympia, WA, was built by Brittany Yunker Carlson.
 She was a small space enthusiast who attended one of Tumbleweed’s two-day tiny home building workshops.
 FYI, before taking the class, she had zero construction experience.
 Now Brittany earns her living teaching others how to create their own tiny homes.

-The Quiet & Cozy Tiny House on the Bay has a two-night minimum stay.Continue to 3 of 5 below.
+The Bayside Bungalow has a one-night minimum stay.Continue to 3 of 5 below.

-The Rustic Modern House located in Portland, Oregon is a 350 square foot home built by Jenny Yee and Michael Papillo, a creative team based on the west coast who specializes in creating tiny livable spaces.
-Their creation incorporates plenty of reclaimed materials including vintage teak flooring, salvaged wood frame windows and my favorite, a petite claw foot tub.
+The Rustic Modern Tiny House, located in Portland, Oregon, is a 350-square-foot home built by Jenna Yee and Michael Papillo, a creative team based on the West Coast that specializes in creating tiny, livable spaces.
+Their creation incorporates plenty of reclaimed materials, including vintage teak flooring, salvaged wood frame windows, and—my favorite—a petite clawfoot tub.

 If the charming home looks familiar, you may have seen it on the TV show Tiny House Nation.

-Jenny and Michael recently completed their second vacation retreat called The Home Sweet Homesteader.
-It's a 450 square foot cabin located in Joshua Tree, California.
+Jenna and Michael recently completed their second vacation retreat called The Home Sweet Homesteader.
+It's a 450-square-foot cabin located in Joshua Tree, California.

-The Rustic Modern House has a three-night minimum stay.Continue to 5 of 7 below.
+The Rustic Modern Tiny House currently has a 30-night minimum stay.Continue to 4 of 5 below.

 Tiny Kanga House

-The 200 square foot abode features a lovely wood deck for outdoor lounging and a kitchen stocked with appliances.
+The 224-square-foot abode features a lovely wood deck for outdoor lounging and a kitchen stocked with appliances.

-The Kanga on E 2nd has a minimum stay policy that varies based on time of year.Continue to 6 of 7 below.
+The Kanga on E 2nd has a minimum stay of two nights, although this may vary based on the time of year.Continue to 5 of 5 below.

 The Pocket House

-The Pocket House in Portland, OR is a lovely 435 square-foot house designed by Swift Architecture.
+The Pocket House in Portland, Oregon is a lovely 435-square-foot house designed by Swift Architecture.
 This abode is a sensible blend of Scandinavian style and green building practices.
-The latter, in particular, makes the dwelling a healthy home.
+The latter, in particular, makes the dwelling a happy home.

-The Maiden Mansion has a two-night minimum stay.
+The Pocket House has a three-night minimum stay.